philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 ### Introducing "Private Parts"

-The private parts module provides a simple and intuitive way to achieve property encapsulation in JavaScript.
+The [Private Parts](https://github.com/philipwalton/private-parts) module provides a simple and intuitive way to achieve property encapsulation in JavaScript.
 It builds on the common convention to use an underscore to represent something private, while providing actual (rather than nominal) privacy.
 And as a plus, it only requires one line of setup code.

 Using private parts is very easy, and honestly it's mostly just syntactic sugar.
 The gist is that whenever you have a property that you want to be private, instead of using `this.prop` you use `_(this).prop`.